 Unfortunately, according to ‘Engaging with employers in the hiring of refugees’, a joint report by the United Nations Refugee Agency (UNHCR) and the Organisation for Economic Co-operation and Development (OECD), HR departments are often unsure about the rules surrounding the employment of refugees.

 We’ve talked about the main reasons to consider hiring a job seeker who’s a refugee, here.
 Now let’s outline some practical actions your business can take to help welcome a refugee into the team.

 As an employer, you’ll still need to run pre-employment checks to prove an employee’s right to work in the UK.
-To provide clarity on which documents are required as evidence of refugees’ entitlement to work in this country, the Refugee Council has created a comprehensive guide for employers, available here.
+To provide clarity on which documents are required as evidence of refugees’ entitlement to work in this country, the Refugee Council has created a comprehensive guide for employers.

-The most common documentation for a refugee is a Biometric Residence Permit, granted by the Home Office.
+The most common documentation for a refugee is a Biometric Residence Permit.
+This is granted by the Home Office.
 It’s the size of a credit card, contains a biometric chip and lists the expiry date plus that person’s permission to work.

 Recruiting for any role, it’s important to ensure that candidates have the right qualifications to do the job well.

-Although many refugees are highly educated in their country of origin, many businesses may be put off employing them as they don’t have enough knowledge of overseas qualifications.
+Although many refugees are highly educated in their country of origin, many businesses may be put off employing them.
+And that's just because they don’t have enough knowledge of overseas qualifications.

-You can find the information you need through the UK National Recognition Information Centre (NARIC), an agency that recognises and compares international qualifications and skills with their UK equivalent.
+You can find the information you need through the UK ENIC.
+This is an agency that recognises and compares international qualifications and skills with their UK equivalent.

 But what if documents and proof of qualifications aren’t available?
 After all, someone may have arrived in the UK without certificates or references from former employers.